LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/everybody-wakes-up-from-the-screams.md

 From time to time I hear screams,

-Signs that someone's has just disappeared,
+Signs that someone has just disappeared,

 Wonder if that's far away from hear,